 With the exception of areas specifically reserved to the Board, the Board has delegated day-to-day management of the Group to the CEO in accordance with the Group Constitution and the Board Charter.
-Delegations to the CEO and management are formalised within a framework of financial and non-financial authority limits prescribed in the Group's Delegations of Authority Policy.
+Delegations to the CEO and management are captured within a framework of financial and non-financial authority limits prescribed in the Group's Delegations of Authority Policy.

-The Board is responsible for appointing the CEO and reviewing CEO performance.
+The Board is responsible for appointing the CEO, reviewing CEO performance, and where appropriate, termination of the CEO.

-Directors receive detailed financial and operational reports from Management throughout the year with Management available for discussion with the Board.
+Directors receive detailed financial and operational reports from management throughout the year with management available for discussion with the Board.